GravityPDF/gravity-pdf-documentation/docs/v6/templates/tritan.md

 ### Main Heading
 * The main heading is included at the very start of your PDF, before any other content.
 Merge tags are supported.
 * Leave the field blank to disable.
-* To include the form title, use the `{form_title}` merge tag.

-### Primary Colour
+### Primary color
-* This colour is used in the top-left header triangle and bottom-right footer triangle.
-The List and Likert fields also make use of this colour in their table layout.
+* This color is used in the top-left header triangle and bottom-right footer triangle.
+The List and Likert fields also make use of this color in their table layout.

-### Secondary Colour
+### Secondary color
-* This colour is used in the top-right header triangle and the bottom-left footer triangle.
-The HTML and Product fields also make use of this colour in their layout.
+* This color is used in the top-right header triangle and the bottom-left footer triangle.
+The HTML and Product fields also make use of this color in their layout.

 ### Left Footer
 * This content will be displayed in the bottom left triangle on each page of your document
-* The footer colour will be set to black or white automatically based on the best background contrast.
+* The footer color will be set to black or white automatically based on the best background contrast.
 * There is limited space for text, so best keep it short.

 ### Right Footer
 * This content will be displayed in the bottom right triangle on each page of your document.
-* The footer colour will be set to black or white automatically based on the best background contrast.
+* The footer color will be set to black or white automatically based on the best background contrast.
 * There is limited space for text, so best keep it short.

 ### Sidebar Image